RloadSL/Definitio/README.md

 **Axios** for https requets

 ## Project Status

-El proyecto está **maquetado** y revisado siguiendo las recomendaciones de mobile-first .
+The project is **prototyped** and reviewed following the mobile-first recommendations.
 ## Installation and Setup Instructions
 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.

 Installation:

 `npm install`

 To Start Dev Server:

 `npm run dev`

 To Visit App:

 `localhost:3000/`

 ## Main folders structure of the project

 #### /assets

-Almacena los recursos del proyecto incluye los siguientes directorios:
-- img/
-- fonts/
-- styles/

-A su vez en la carpeta** styles/** se incluyen los **archivos scss** para el desarrollo del proyecto.
+It includes the project’s resource storage and the following directories:

+`img/`

+`fonts/`

+`styles/`

 #### /components

-Incluye los componentes de ámbito global de nuestra aplicación.
+It includes the globally scoped components of our application.
 #### /hooks

-Incluye los hooks del proyecto
+It includes the project’s hooks.
 #### /lang

-**Incluye los archivos en formato json para las traducciones, cada idioma debe ir en un json separado (es.json, en.json).** Cualquier texto de la aplicación susceptible de ser traducido (salvo el texto de las cookies que está incluido en el propio componente) debe ser añadido en su respectivo json de idioma para posteriormente poder ser llamado desde el componente.
+**Include the files in JSON format for translations, each language must be included in a separate JSON file (es.json, en.json).** Any translatable text in the application (except for the text of the cookies that is included in the component itself), should be added to its respective language JSON file to be called from the component.
 #### /pages

-Componentes de enrutado de nuestra aplicación
+Routing components of our application.
 #### /ui

-UI Layout de lo componentes de página

-## Estructura principal de un componente

-Debido a la complejidad de las animaciones y a la estructura completamente única de los bloques gráficos y de texto, estos se han maquetado siguiendo esta estructura para facilitar la edición futura:
+UI layout of the page components.
+## Main structure of a component
+Due to the complexity of the animations and the completely unique structure of the graphic and text blocks, they have been prototyped following this structure to facilitate future editing:

 -/PageFolder (parent component)